amoradi/me_static_site/content/notes/introduction_to_statistics_and_probability.md

 - Meaningful difference between values,
 - The value of zero is an **inherent zero**.

 A quantitative variable is **discrete** if its possible values can be listed.
+Data only takes certain values.
+Commonly in the form of whole numbers or integerss, this is data that can be counted and has a finite number of values.
+These values are unable to be broken down into smaller parts.

 A quantitative variable is **continuous** if its possible values cannot be listed.
+This data can be measured, values are not fixed and have an infinite number of possible values.
+These measurements can also be broken down into smaller individual parts.

 <img style="padding: 30px 0; width: 600px;" src="/images/variable_classification.png">